-First Year Students: second quarter, during this quarter, first year students must submit one typed care plan via Medatrax per clinical day to their assigned CRNA advisor for evaluation.
-At a minimum, all first year students must discuss a verbal care plan with the instructor prior to starting the case.
-If the care plan for the case was only a verbal plan, it must be converted to a complete typed care plan.
+Third and Fourth Semester: during these semesters, students must submit one typed care plan via Medatrax per clinical day to their assigned CRNA advisor for evaluation.
+At a minimum, all students must discuss a verbal care plan with the instructor prior to starting the case.
+If the care plan for the case was only a verbal plan, it must be converted to a complete typed care plan advisement session.

-First Year Students: during third, fourth and fifth quarters, each first year student will turn in one typed care plan via Medatrax per quarter to their assigned CRNA advisor.
-This should be an in-depth, detailed care plan and will be discussed at the end of quarter advisement session.
 They will continue to have a minimum of a verbal care plan on all cases, which will be evaluated by the clinical instructor.

+Fifth Semester: Each student will turn in one typed care plan via Medatrax per semester to their assigned CRNA advisor.
+This should be an in-depth, detailed care plan and will be discussed at the end of semester

-First Year Students: written Care Plan submissions and results from the Daily Clinical Evaluation tool will be reviewed by the CRNA advisor and included in the student's quarterly progress meeting and report.
+Written Care Plan submissions and results from the Daily Clinical Evaluation tool will be reviewed by the CRNA advisor and included in the student's semester progress meeting and report.

-For all other anesthetic cases, for first and second year students, it is required that the students at least complete a verbal care plan to the clinical instructor.
+For all other anesthetic cases, it is required that the students at least complete a verbal care plan to the clinical instructor.